.png)

 Your Guide to Foreign Entrance Tests

-Are you planning to study abroad?
-Navigating through the various entrance tests can be overwhelming.
-We are here to simplify this process for you.
-Below is a comprehensive guide on the most popular foreign entrance exams and how to enroll for each.
+Preparing to study abroad can be exciting—but understanding the various entrance tests can feel overwhelming.
+At The Fern Education Consultancy, we simplify the process for you.
+Below is a comprehensive guide to the most popular international entrance exams and step-by-step instructions on how to register for each.

 IELTS